Updated on December 2nd, 2022

 Step 1 – Party Information

-The first paragraph of the form gives an overview of who the principal (assigning powers) and the agent (receiving powers) are.
+The first paragraph of the form provides contact information for the principal (assigning powers) and the agent (receiving powers).
 The following information will need to be entered:

-- The date in which the principal is completing the POA (day, month, and year);
+- The date the principal is completing the POA (day, month, and year).

-Important note: By completing the form, the principal acknowledges that they will be revoking any financial POAs that were created previously.
+Important note: By completing the form, the principal acknowledges that they will be revoking any financial POAs that were previously created.

 Step 2 – When the POA Becomes Effective

 - Option A (Immediate) – By initialing this option, the POA will go into effect the moment the POA is signed.
-In other words, the agent will have the right to exercise every power that was granted to them in Step 3 below.
+In other words, the agent will have the right to exercise every power that was granted to them immediately upon execution.

-- Option B (Springing) – This option makes the POA only go into effect once the principal is deemed as medically incapacitated (unable to communicate/make decisions) by the principal’s physician.
+- Option B (Springing) – This option makes the POA only go into effect once the principal is deemed medically incapacitated by their physician, i.e., unable to communicate/make decisions.

 Step 3 – Powers

-After initialing any and all options, the principal will need to enter the name of the state in which the power of attorney will be used (not necessarily the state in which the principal resides).
+After this, the principal will need to enter the name of the state in which the power of attorney will be used (not necessarily the state in which the principal resides).

 Step 4 – Principal’s Signature

 The document should be signed in accordance with the requirements in the state where the agent will be using the POA.
-For example, if the principal lives in Montana, but they’ll be signing a POA to have their agent perform tasks in Florida, the form should be signed as required by Florida law (in this case be notarized with 2 witnesses).
+For example, if the principal lives in Montana, but they’ll be signing a POA to have their agent perform tasks in Florida, the form should be signed as required by Florida law (i.e., notarization and two (2) witnesses).

 Step 5 – Agent Acceptance of Appointment

-On the last page (5) of the document, the agent will need to 1) print their name on the line directly after “I,” and 2) sign their name.
-If the agent wishes to have their signature notarized, space has been provided for such at the bottom of the page.
+On the last page (5) of the document, the agent will need to 1) print their name on the line provided and 2) sign their name.
+If the agent wishes to have their signature notarized, there is an acknowledgment section provided at the bottom of the page.